Anaerobic Digestion Facility at Little Miami Plant

 OVERVIEW

-MSD is designing and building an anaerobic digestion facility at the Little Miami treatment plant to process waste solids from the Little Miami, Polk Run, and Sycamore Creek treatment plants on the east side of Hamilton County.
-Waste solids, also known as treatment residuals, are removed from wastewater during the treatment process.
+MSD is designing an anaerobic digestion facility at the Little Miami treatment plant to process waste solids from the Little Miami, Polk Run, and Sycamore Creek treatment plants on the east side of Hamilton County.
+These solids are currently being landfilled.

 WHAT IS ANAEROBIC DIGESTION?

-Anaerobic digestion is a biological treatment process for treatment residuals.
+Anaerobic digestion is a biological treatment process for waste solids.
 Bacteria break down the residuals - in the absence of oxygen - into biogas and biosolids.
-The process destroys pathogens and reduces the volume of the residuals.
-With this project, treatment residuals will be thickened, anaerobically digested, dewatered, and hauled off site for beneficial reuse.
+The process destroys pathogens and reduces the volume of the solids.
+With this project, waste solids will be thickened, anaerobically digested, dewatered, and hauled off site for beneficial reuse.

 PROJECT BENEFITS